vouill/vue-bulma-components/README.md

 Vue.use(vueBulmaComponents)
 ```

-It will make globallly available all [these](https://github.com/vouill/vue-bulma-components/blob/master/src/plugin/helpers.js#L22) bulma components with the prefix `b-`.
+It will make globallly available all [these](https://github.com/vouill/vue-bulma-components/blob/master/src/plugin/helpers.js#L22) bulma components with the prefix `b-` or `B` if you prefer the Pascal case component naming.

 You can also change the default prefix of all the bulma components (to avoid collision with existing components in your project)